xdire/xlb/rfd/0001-general-design.md

 ephemeral in context of multiple-replicas — we can lose replicas and create new replicas on the go

 #### Client Service mTLS Layer
-Our mTLS layer consists of the following scheme:
+Proposed mTLS layer consists of the following scheme:
 ```
                                                                     ╔════════════╗
                                                       ┌─────────────╣ Connection ╠─────────────┐